How to choose the right fascinator or hat for you.

 It does depend on the style of the headpiece, but here are the options I provide for the hats I create:

 I also create custom-made headbands for the percher style hats, for anyone who doesn’t like, or can’t wear the elastic option.
-This is a structure I create from hat wire, and then dye it to blend in with your hair colour, so there is an extra charge for this option.
+This is a structure I create from cotton-covered wire, and then dye it to blend in with your hair colour.

 Combs are commonly used for the smaller fascinators with flat bases, and the decorative comb style for brides and bridesmaids, or anyone if fact who will be having an up-do for their event.
 I have never been able to go for this option, as I have bobbed, quite fine hair and only a professional would be able to get it to stay in all day and then it would still be a challenge, I fear!
 But if you have a good head of hair or have a hairdresser to help, then this can be a really comfortable and effective way to wear your headpiece.